Ylexx/Bilinear_CNN/README.md

 # Bilinear_CNN
-A pytorch implementation of bcnn.
+A pytorch implementation of Bilinear CNNs for Fine-grained Visual Recognition(BCNN).